Serenity 6.6.0 Release Notes (2023-03-15)

 //...

-We left them as an abstract obsolete copy of the corresponding Page classes, so you will only get warnings after updating Serenity packages, but you are recommended to change them to Page versions:
+We left them as an abstract obsolete copy of the corresponding Page classes.
+Therefore, you will only get warnings after updating Serenity packages.
+However, it is recommended to change them to Page versions:

 typeof(Serenity.Pro.DataAuditLog.DataAuditLogPage).Assembly,